-The Stegner Center’s Environmental Dispute Resolution Program (EDRP) — established in 2012 — promotes collaboration, mediation, and other dispute resolution processes as a means to address contemporary environmental conflicts.
-Focusing initially on environmental and natural resource conflicts in Utah, EDRP is building capacity for expanded and improved collaboration and mediation, while also documenting and shedding new light on the extensive collaboration efforts already occurring in Utah and the Mountain West.
+The Stegner Center’s Environmental Dispute Resolution Program (EDRP) — established in 2012 — promotes collaboration, mediation, and other alternative dispute resolution processes (ADR) as a means to address contemporary environmental conflicts.
+Focusing initially on environmental and natural resource conflicts in Utah, EDRP is building capacity for expanded and improved collaboration and mediation, while also documenting the extensive collaboration efforts already occurring in Utah and the Mountain West.

-The new program’s approach redefines the meaning of “ADR”.
-Though usually thought of as an alternative to litigation, EDRP uses the term “ADR” to mean Additional Dialogue Required – using mediation and other collaborative processes to create an opportunity for dialogue and mutual understanding in environmental and natural resource conflicts.
-This approach builds long-term relationships and produces enduring on-the-ground results.
+The program’s approach redefines the meaning of “ADR”.
+Usually thought of as an alternative to litigation, EDRP uses the term “ADR” to mean Additional Dialogue Required – using mediation and other collaborative processes to create an opportunity for dialogue, mutual understanding, and respect in environmental and natural resource conflicts.
+This approach builds long-term relationships, produces enduring and creative on-the-ground results.

 The EDR program encompasses four general categories of activity:

-Academic instruction.
-EDRP provides students at the S.J.
-Quinney College of Law and elsewhere at the University of Utah essential negotiation and conflict management skills, as well as opportunities to practice environmental dispute resolution and collaborative problem-solving techniques.
-EDRP has developed an Environmental Conflict Resolution course which was first offered to law and other graduate students in Spring 2013, and will be offered annually.
-Law students receive Skills credit by participating in realistic simulations and writing a conflict assessment for a real-life environmental or natural resource issue.
-They can also receive Directed Research credits by researching and writing case studies, without taking the Environmental Conflict Resolution course.
+Academic Instruction.
+EDRP provides students at the University of Utah essential negotiation and conflict management skills, as well as opportunities to practice environmental dispute resolution and collaborative problem-solving techniques.
+EDRP offers two courses in alternate years.
+Environmental Conflict Resolution (offered in even years) allows law students to receive Skills credit by participating in realistic simulations and writing a conflict assessment for a real-life environmental or natural resource issue.
+Conflict Management (offered in odd years) provides a broad overview of conflict prevention, conflict management, and dispute resolution methods, and allows law students to receive Skills credit.
+Students can also receive Directed Research credits by researching and writing case studies, without taking either course.

 Research and Analysis.
-Through specific case studies as well as broader analysis, EDRP documents, evaluates and celebrates the extensive collaboration that is already occurring in Utah and the Mountain West, and proposes improved and expanded opportunities and methods for EDR.
-We hope that our growing collection of case studies will inspire and motivate parties currently in conflict on environmental issues to explore collaborative possibilities.
+EDRP documents, evaluates, and celebrates the extensive collaboration already occurring in Utah and the Mountain West, and proposes improved and expanded opportunities and methods for EDR.
+We hope that our growing collection of case studies will inspire and motivate parties currently in conflict to explore collaborative possibilities.

-Process design, facilitation and mediation services.
+Process Design, Facilitation, and Mediation Services.
 EDRP is available to “do the work” of environmental dispute resolution for select projects.
-Services available include conflict assessment, process design and mediation/facilitation.
-Clinical students have the opportunity to assist the professional neutral as appropriate in these cases.
-EDRP staff are also available as a conflict coach or mentor in specific cases.
+Services available include conflict assessment, process design, and mediation/facilitation.
+As appropriate, clinical students have the opportunity to assist the professional neutral in these cases.
+EDRP staff is also available as a conflict coach or mentor in specific cases.

 This program is funded